Public Theologian

 OPEN DOOR COMMUNITY

-Based on my interests, one of my former Emory professors recommended that I go to the Open Door Community.
+One of my former Emory professors recommended that I go to the Open Door Community.
 I heard a call in his words, and I went last night.
 Open Door Community is part of the Catholic Worker Movement.
 As such, it was founded by a group of lay Catholics, and is not officially part of the Roman Catholic Church.
 Weekly Eucharist is celebrated by a lay person, and all are invited to the table.
 The most notable figure of the Catholic Worker Movement is Dorothy Day.
 The key tenets of Day's ministry were pacifism and nonviolent direct action.
 The communities in the Catholic Worker Movement take justice seriously.
 Social services are provided daily at the OD: food, showers, medical care, worship, as well as a participation in a community courtyard and other living areas.
 People have access to foot care one day each week.
 I am not sure what foot care includes- I assume socks, shoes, and nail trimmers.
 A spa experience is probably a bit too extravagant for the folks running the OD, although it is notable that a spa for pets opened up just down the street.

 When I arrived at the Open Door, I walked under a hand-painted banner, and passed a "Free Troy Davis" sign.
 I rang the door bell and was welcomed into the living room.
 I filled out a name tag, and joined in conversation.
 Admittedly, I was more interested in listening to conversation than speaking.
 There were divinity students from around town, homeless folks, live-in volunteers, people from the streets of Atlanta, transients.
 There was an icon of Jesus with dark skin on the wall, and various photos and quotations having to do with justice around the room.
 We were multi-racial and multi-cultural, spanning economic and social location.
 There appeared to be a core group of white men and white women in their 50s, Roman Catholics, who have participated in the OD for many years.
 Personally, I was struck by the sincerity and empathy people had for one another.
 Everyone who spoke to me used my name.